skyfielders/python-skyfield/skyfield/documentation/accuracy-efficiency.rst

 In what kinds of Skyfield calculations does the exact position of the Earth’s crust come into play?

+At the most basic level,
+the two polar motion rotations are applied directly to the ITRS reference frame in :data:`skyfield.framelib.itrs`, supplementing the changes in the Earth’s orientation that Skyfield was already expecting thanks to its IAU 2000A precession and nutation models.
+This, in turn, slightly affects:

-* Polar motion affects the position of an observer on the Earth’s surface.
+* The position of an observer on the Earth’s surface.

-* Polar motion therefore also affects the relative position of a target with respect to an observer on the Earth’s surface.
+* The relative position of a target with respect to an observer on the Earth’s surface.

-* Polar motion directly affects altazimuth coordinates, since the polar angles 𝑥 and 𝑦 tilt the zenith and local horizon against which altitude and azimuth are measured for a particular observer.
+* All alt-azimuth coordinates, since the polar angles *x* and *y* tilt the zenith and local horizon against which altitude and azimuth are measured for a particular observer.

-* Finally,
-  polar motion affects the position of any observation target that’s located on the Earth’s surface — for example, if you are calculating the position of a ground station from the perspective of a space probe.
+* The position of any observation target that’s located on the Earth’s surface — for example, if you are calculating the position of a ground station from the perspective of a space probe.